NikolayKostadinov21/Crowdfunding-Platform/README.md

 * Updates the address of the logic contract
 * Can be invoked only by the owner of the platform contract
 * Implementation is in UUPSProxiable contract

+# Testing
+1. Clone this repository.
+2. Run command: `yarn` to install dependencies.
+3. Open `hardhat.config.ts` and change etherscan's apiKey, infura's apiKey with their respective apiKeys.
+On the `accounts` insert your metamask private key.
+4. Then run the command `npx hardhat run scripts/deploy.ts --network Sepolia` to deploy the contracts.
+5. Interact with the contracts!